openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 > 3. You can document those KPIs either in each SOP or in a separate overview sheet.
 For example, you can use the template for a management review report for that purpose.
 >
 > Also see regulatory requirements: ISO 13485, para.
 4.1.3.a (process KPIs) and para.
 5.6.2 (management review input).
 > In this section here, describe where you define your KPIs and how you keep track of them.
-For example, you could define KPIs in every single SOP or in a separate, central overview sheet and ideally, they are tracked by each process owner independently.
+For example, say that you define KPIs in every single SOP or reference to a separate, central overview sheet.
+Ideally, KPIs are tracked by each process owner independently.

 ## 3. Roles